BUSYHAUS TRADEMARKS

 FIRST TRADEMARK: DIVING GULL

 During this period, I considered developing a fine printing press named, The Diving Gull Press.
 The diving gull design was adapted from a c.1495 French watermark, (refer: W.A.
 Churchill, Watermarks in Paper, 1935).
-A comer detail of this watermark appears in my framed serigraph print exhibited in 1971 at the New England Arts Festival, Cambridge, MA.
+A corner detail of this watermark appears in my framed serigraph print exhibited in 1971 at the New England Arts Festival, Cambridge, MA.
 The diving gull press did not evolve as planned due to educational and museum duties.

 Note: As a teenager I worked as a crew member on charter fishing boats out of Falmouth Harbor, Massachusetts, and experienced my share of diving gulls.